allenwhm/allenwhm/README.md

 ### Hi there 👋

-I am a software engineer that have interests on
+I am a software engineer that have interests on folowing areas :
 - Data Analysis
 - Big Data
 - Cloud Services